This topic gives a detailed description of command-line switches and examples of their usage.

 dbforgepostgresql.com [/argfile:path] [/option_name1[:value | [parameter1:value parameter2:value ..]] /option_name2 ..]

-The first argument for dbforgepostgresql.com is usually an operation switch, which indicates the specific action you want to execute with the application.
+The first argument for dbforgepostgresql.com is usually an operation switch, which indicates the specific action you want to perform using the application.

 | Parameter | Description |